abhijit8918/Assignment1/README.md

 # Assignment1
-Task 1: Perform Basic Mathematical Operations
+## Task 1: Perform Basic Mathematical Operations
-Problem Statement: Write a Python program that does the following:
+<ins>Problem Statement</ins>: Write a Python program that does the following:
 1. Takes two numbers as input from the user.
 2. Performs the basic mathematical operations on these two numbers:
-   i.
-Addition
+   - Addition
-   ii.
-Subtraction
+   - Subtraction
+   - Multiplication
+   - Division
-4. Displays the results of each operation on the screen.
+3. Displays the results of each operation on the screen.

+## Output: